Sheharyar-Ali/SOC-Estimation/README.md

 # Usage
 Choose a simulation profile from `Extras/Simulation_profiles.py` to use in `main.py`.
 In `main.py`, define this function as the variable
 `v_measured` and then run the code.

-`v_measured` will be the voltage data we get for the cell with the lowest voltage but this step is necessary for the simulation.
-We will also use the current that we measure from the car but for simulation purposes, this is calculated based on the circuit model above

-The output will be 3 graphs showing how the voltage changes per iteration, both the actual and calculated one, as well as the error between the measured and calculated values and the SOC that was calculated
+Alternatively, in `BatteryParams.py` import the dataset you need

+the outputs will be displayed in graphs once the code is done running.
+At the bottom of `main.py`, uncomment out any additional plots you want to see